 Searching for a job can be a very daunting experience… where do you start?
-Even if you are signed with a recruitment agency you may be eager to search online also, many recruiters use jobsites as well as their own websites so it’s always something we recommend.
+Even if you are signed/registered with a recruitment agency you may be eager to search online also, many recruiters use jobsites as well as their own websites so it’s always something we recommend.
 However, with so many job websites out there it can almost appear to be full-time work searching for the right role.
 Here’s some helpful tips…

 Narrow down your search by industry, even if it’s a Google search rather than going on a jobsite.
 This will certainly produce results tailored for you and also if you can include as much information as possible (location, permanent etc) then you should have saved a lot of time.